kawaMANMI/kms-datasci-workshop/python-setup-guide.md

    ```

 ## 2. Understanding Development Environments
+### Terminal Setup
+Before diving into IDEs, you'll need access to a terminal:
+- **Windows**: Install Git Bash (recommended)
+  - Provides Unix-like commands
+  - Comes with Git installation
+  - Better compatibility with Python commands
+- **Linux/Mac**: Built-in terminal is sufficient
+  - No additional setup needed
+  - Already has all required functionality

 ### What is an IDE?
 An Integrated Development Environment (IDE) is like a sophisticated workshop for coding.
 It provides: